 Or dictionary words with numeric substitutions e.g. "H0u$e,"

 Use a long sequence of random characters.
 Include a mix of upper- and lowercase letters, numbers, special characters (punctuation marks).

-I was using "-" (minus sign / hyphen / dash) as a special character but one account didn't accept it, so I started using #, but It requires a 3rd keyboard screen to generate it on an iPhone.
+I was using "-" (minus sign / hyphen / dash) as a special character but one account didn't accept it.

 The best Special Characters (appear on iPhone numeric keyboard and aren't excluded anywhere I could find) are: